tmohayai/ParamSim/README.md

   * isCaloStart/End: Check if the particle start/end point is in the ECAL

   * isThroughCaloStart/End: Check if the particle start/end point is not in the TPC and the ECAL (assumes went through the ECAL)

-recopidecal: reconstructed PDG code of the neutral particles with the ECAL.
-A value of 0 is considered if the particle does not reach ECAL or if it is not a neutral particle.

 Check out the test directory for an example macro on how to read the cafanatree analysis ntuples that are produced as outputs of running the ParamSim module.